-Boston Trust Walden Recommendation: Vote case-by-case on shareholder proposals to establish a new board committee to address broad corporate policy topics or to provide a forum for ongoing dialogue on issues such as the environment, human or labor rights, shareholder relations, occupational health and safety etc. when the formation of such committees appears to be a potentially effective method of protecting or enhancing shareholder value.
+Boston Trust Walden Recommendation: Vote case-by-case on shareholder proposals to establish a new board committee to address broad corporate policy topics or to provide a forum for ongoing dialogue on key sustainability issues (including, but not limited to, the environment, human or labor rights, shareholder relations, and occupational health and safety) when the formation of such committees appears to be a potentially effective method of protecting or enhancing shareholder value.
 In evaluating such proposals, the following factors will be considered:

-- > Existing oversight mechanisms (including current committee structure) regarding the issue for which board oversight is sought; - > Level of disclosure regarding the issue for which board oversight is sought; - > Company performance related to the issue for which board oversight is sought; - > Board committee structure compared to that of other companies in its industry sector; and - > The scope and structure of the proposal.
+- > Existing oversight mechanisms (including current committee structure) regarding the issue for which board oversight is sought; - > Level of disclosure regarding the issue for which board oversight is sought; - > Company performance related to the issue for which board oversight is sought; - > Board committee structure compared to that of other companies in its industry sector; and

+The scope and structure of the proposal.